werf/werf/docs/pages/faq.md

 Yes, you can use `--registry-username` and `--registry-password` options.

-In general for authorization in registry dapp use:
+In general for authorization in registry werf use:
 * `--registry-username` and `--registry-password` options if specified.
 * `CI_JOB_TOKEN` (in CI environment, e.g. GitLab).
-* Docker config of a user running dapp, `~/.docker/config.json`.
+* Docker config of a user running werf, `~/.docker/config.json`.

 [Q: How can I push to GCR?](#pushing-2){:id="pushing-2"}